openforis/sepal-doc/docs/source/setup/gee.rst

     You will see a message requesting your permission to authorize SEPAL's access to your Google Drive, as well as your **Assets** folder and **Home** folder to export recipes and module results.

+6. Once the connection process is complete, you will be redirected to the SEPAL website, and now you can select which **Google Cloud Project** you want to use with SEPAL (check :ref:`create-gcp`), click on **apply**.

+.. thumbnail:: ../_images/setup/gee/sepal_select_gcp.png
+    :title: SEPAL and GEE connected
+    :align: center
+    :width: 40%

-6. After the connection process is complete, you will be redirected to the SEPAL website.
-If you open **User details** again, the pop-up window will display *Connected* in green in the upper-right corner.
+7. Open **User details** again, if all the process went good, the pop-up window will display *Connected* in green in the upper-right corner.

 .. thumbnail:: ../_images/setup/gee/user_interface_connected.png
     :title: SEPAL and GEE connected